CAVED123/Bayesian-Graph-Neural-Networks-for-Molecular-Property-Prediction/README.md

 This repo is a fork of [chemprop](https://github.com/chemprop/chemprop).
 We apply a set of Bayesian methods to the chemprop directed message passing neural network (D-MPNN).
 We assess predictive accuracy, calibration and performance on a downstream molecular search task.

+Our research is described in the paper [Bayesian Graph Neural Networks for Molecular Property Prediction](https://arxiv.org/abs/2012.02089), presented at the NeurIPS 2020 ml4molecules workshop.

 ## Methods

 The code contains implementations of eight methods, abbreviated as follows: